 Why do this problem?

-invites learners to be creative with a familiar triangle in a systematic and logical way.
+task invites learners to be creative with a familiar triangle in a systematic and logical way.
 It can develop understanding of angles and right angles, and encourages children to visualise.

 You could use large triangles to introduce this activity on the board.
 Alternatively, the simple interactivity would be a good place to start.
 Pose the problem for the children and perhaps invite one or two to come to the board/interactivity to manipulate the triangles.
 This will help establish the "rules".
 Leave learners to try out more ideas in pairs, using cut-out triangles.
 This sheet could be printed out on coloured paper for children to use.
 It will make 48 small triangles.
-Recording could be done on dotty or 2 cm squared paper.
+Recording could be done on square dotty paper or cm squared paper.